leo-proger/TabSorter/README.md

 **Available criteria for sorting**:

-- By alphabet
+- By name
-- By extension (and alphabetically internally)
+- By extension
-- By package (and alphabetically internally)
+- By package

 ## Example